-Chan-Byoung Chae is with the School of Integrated Technology, Yonsei University, Korea.
+Chan-Byoung Chae is the Underwood Distinguished Professor at Yonsei University in Korea.
+He was with the Department of Electrical Engineering, Stanford University, CA, USA as a Visiting Associate Professor in 2017.
 He was a Member of Technical Staff at Bell Laboratories, Alcatel-Lucent, Murray Hill, NJ, USA from June 2009 to Feb 2011.
 Before joining Bell Laboratories, he was with the School of Engineering and Applied Sciences at Harvard University, Cambridge, MA, USA as a Post-Doctoral Research Fellow.
 He received the Ph.D. degree in Electrical and Computer Engineering from The University of Texas (UT), Austin, TX, USA in 2008, where he was a member of the Wireless Networking and Communications Group (WNCG).
 Prior to joining UT, he was a Research Engineer at the Advanced Research Lab., the Telecommunications R&D Center, Samsung Electronics, Suwon, Korea, from 2001 to 2005.
-While having worked at Samsung, he participated in the IEEE 802.16e standardization, where he made several contributions and filed a number of related patents from 2004 to 2005.
-His current research interests include capacity analysis and interference management in energy-efficient wireless mobile networks and nano (molecular) communications.

-He has served/serves as an Editor for the IEEE Trans. on Wireless Communications, IEEE Trans. on Smart Grid, IEEE ComSoc Technology News, and IEEE/KICS Jour. of Comm.
+He has served/serves as an Editor for the IEEE Communications Magazine, the IEEE Trans. on Wireless Communications, the IEEE Wireless Communications Letters, and IEEE/KICS Jour. of Comm.
 Networks.
-He is a Guest Editor for the IEEE Jour.
+He was a Guest Editor for the IEEE Jour.
 Sel.
-Areas in Comm. (special issue on molecular, biological, and multi-scale comm.).
-He is an IEEE Senior Member.
-Dr. Chae was the recipient/co-recipient of the IEIE/IEEE Joint Award for Young IT Engineer of the Year (2014), the KICS Haedong Young Scholar Award (2013), the IEEE Signal Processing Magazine Best Paper Award (2013), the IEEE ComSoc AP Outstanding Young Researcher Award (2012), the IEEE Dan.
-E. Noble Fellowship Award (2008), two Gold Prizes (1st) in the 14th/19th Humantech Paper Contest, and the KSEA-KUSCO scholarship (2007).
-He also received the Korea Government Fellowship (KOSEF) during his Ph.D. studies.
+Areas in Comm. (special issue on molecular, biological, and multi-scale comm.) and the IEEE Access.
+Dr. Chae was the recipient/co-recipient of the National Academy of Engineering of Korea (NAEK) Award in 2019, the IEEE DySPAN Best Demo Award in 2018, the IEEE/KICS Jour. of Comm.
+Networks Best Paper Award in 2018, the IEEE INFOCOM Best Demo Award in 2015, the IEIE/IEEE Joint Award for Young IT Engineer of the Year in 2014, the IEEE Signal Processing Magazine Best Paper Award in 2013, the IEEE ComSoc AP Outstanding Young Researcher Award in 2012, the IEEE Dan.
+E. Noble Fellowship Award in 2008.

 University of Southern California, USA